craigsapp/midifile/README.md

 v0	ff 2f v0	; end-of-track
 ```

-Here is the MIDI data visualized with the sample program
+Here is the MIDI data visualized with the example program
 [mid2svg](https://github.com/craigsapp/midifile/blob/master/src-programs/mid2svg.cpp):

 ![10 random nots](https://user-images.githubusercontent.com/3487289/39096697-5728558e-4608-11e8-9b02-c29f39d85d0f.png)

 The `-x` option can be used to output the data as hex byte-codes, the `-n` option
 controls the number of notes, and `-i #` specifies the instrument number
-to used:
+to be used:

 ``` bash
 myprogram -n 100 -x -i 24